delcroip/dolibarr_project_timesheet/README.md

 - If the combo box ajax bug, it's not possible to enter new whitelist, new config parameters enable to deactivate for all dolibarr.
 - Back ground color not working with the metro theme (work arround: replace "background:#fafafa!important" by "background:" in htdocs\theme\metro\style.css.php:2253).

-# Next developement
+# Next developement for next release
 - ON-GOING chained approval for project
-        - ISSUE: Rejected TS doesn't show on team AP - not an issue, one rejected tey will go dirrectly to user who can resubmit
-    - assign the TS id in ttapproval
+    - ISSUE: Rejected TS doesn't show on team AP - not an issue, one rejected tey will go dirrectly to user who can resubmit -DONE assign the TS id in ttapproval
+    - fetch only the PTT based on the fk_task_time_approval

+# Next developement for other release
 - handle the right for cust /  supplier / other approval
 - Show note fields upon reject in otherAP
 - add automatic reminder for the approval